 The Young Professionals Conservatory, a training program for young theatre artists, wasfounded in 2003.
 Saffron Henke, an associate artist of STC at the time, directed the company for the first four years.
 The program, as well as the entire STC School of the Arts, is now directed by Michele Hillen-Noufer.

 After decades of use, the old Sacramento Theatre Company Main Stage was renovated as part of the H Street Theatre Complex Project.
 Features now include an expanded and modernized lobby and a Cabaret Stage for special performances.
-The Main Stage Theatre now has expanded dressing rooms and a new, larger laundry facility.
+The Main Stage now has expanded dressing rooms and a new, larger laundry facility.

-Sacramento Theatre Company can accommodate 292 patrons in the proscenium-style auditorium of its Main Stage Theater, while the Pollock Stage offers a more intimate experience with only 88 seats in a black box-style theatre.
+Sacramento Theatre Company can accommodate 292 patrons in the proscenium-style auditorium of its Main Stage, while the Pollock Stage offers a more intimate experience with only 88 seats in a black box-style theatre.
 Both provide good acoustics and sight-lines.
 This professional, Equity theatre presents seven professional productions per season with a reputation for excellent stage adaptations of classic literature.
 Three productions in the Cabaret Stage each season round out the experience with high-quality Broadway musical reviews.
 At STC, there is truly something for everyone.